mjkaul/3033w/calendar.md

      - Sign up for a presentation time on the wiki below
 - Topics:
      - Deloitte presentations
-- TK Resources:
+- Resources on Canvas:
-     - Deloitte Group-Presentation Order Wiki
+     - Presentation Order Sign-Up Form

 **Week 14 (12/10; 12/14):**